mowarlee/django-rest-framework/docs/api-guide/authentication.md

 ## HTTP Signature Authentication

 HTTP Signature (currently a [IETF draft][http-signature-ietf-draft]) provides a way to achieve origin authentication and message integrity for HTTP messages.
 Similar to [Amazon's HTTP Signature scheme][amazon-http-signature], used by many of its services, it permits stateless, per-request authentication.
-[Elvio Toccalino][etoccalino] maintains the [djangorestframework-httpsignature][djangorestframework-httpsignature] (outdated) package which provides an easy-to-use HTTP Signature Authentication mechanism.
-You can use the updated fork version of [djangorestframework-httpsignature][djangorestframework-httpsignature], which is [drf-httpsig][drf-httpsig].
+[Elvio Toccalino][etoccalino] maintains the [djrestframework-httpsignature][djrestframework-httpsignature] (outdated) package which provides an easy-to-use HTTP Signature Authentication mechanism.
+You can use the updated fork version of [djrestframework-httpsignature][djrestframework-httpsignature], which is [drf-httpsig][drf-httpsig].

 ## Djoser